-If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Tucson, Arizona, immigration attorneys or Dallas, Texas, immigration attorneys immediately.
+If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Tucson, Arizona, immigration attorneys immediately.

 A conviction for possession of marijuana or a controlled substance or any drug-related crime could also lead to adverse financial consequences.
-Most lenders will not make loans to an individual who have pled to or who has been convicted of any crime, let alone a drug-related offense and there may be yearly surcharges assessed as well as the loss of your license.
+Most lenders will not make loans to an individual who has pled to or who has been convicted of any crime, let alone a drug-related offense, and there may be yearly surcharges assessed as well as the loss of your license.

 The penalties for possession of marijuana or for other drug-related convictions will vary, depending on the amount of marijuana or drugs found or involved.
 A person can be charged with a felony for drug possession, possession with intent to distribute or unauthorized sale of a drug, if the amount of drugs involved or found was large enough to constitute a felony.
 There may also be serious immigration consequences if the person is charged with one of these crimes and he or she is a non-U.S. citizen, including legal permanent residents.